Skip to content

 As an added benefit, exposure to daylight in the late afternoon and early evening can also help your baby to sleep better at night.

 Inside the womb, your baby was rocked and swayed anytime you were walking.
 This was so soothing to your little one!
-Try babywearing, using a swing, or placing your little one in a mamaroo.
-That motion may be exactly what she needs to get through the witching hour.
-(Be sure to buckle her in as directed.)
+Try babywearing or using a baby swing.
+That motion may be exactly what your baby needs to get through the witching hour.
+(Be sure to buckle your baby in as directed and always keep an eye on your baby in the swing.)

 This is a trick I used all the time, sometimes a few times in one evening to handle the witching hour with my babies.
 I could feel myself AND my baby relax.
 Try it.
 You both may love it.